Sarthak359/Qr_code-generator/README.md

-This is a qr code generator
+This is a qr code generator,
-language used is python
+language used is python,
-qr code generates be providing the link to the code
+qr code generates be providing the link to the code.